The Importance of Surface Irrigation During Dry Weather

 How much water do I need?

 The main answer to this question is lots!
 Unfortunately, as no two situations are ever the same, it is impossible to give you an exact figure without first completing the appropriate tests.
-However, the adjacent table provides examples of how much water you would need to add to a surface, to bring the moisture content back to a suitable level.
+However, the adjacent table provides examples of how much water you need to add to a surface to bring the moisture content back to a suitable level.

 What should I do once I’ve watered my surface?